Become a Reader

 ― James Baldwin

-Maine Initiatives is convening a broad-based group of community representatives to assist in the decision-making process for our 2022 Grants for Change (G4C) Program.
+Maine Initiatives convenes a broad base of community representatives to assist in the decision-making process for our Grants for Change (G4C) Program.
 This is an open call for volunteers to review and evaluate grant proposals from applicant organizations.
-Individuals are invited to apply to join our grantmaking process as Proposal Readers and to apply to join the 2022 G4C Grantmaking Advisory Committee.
+Individuals are invited to apply to join our grantmaking process as Proposal Readers and to apply to join the G4C Grantmaking Advisory Committee.
 Proposal Readers will be able to attend special trainings, workshops, and events related to the G4C Program.

 Who can be a Proposal Reader?